Avinask0/Avinask0/README.md

 - Shows all relevant data needed to see before market opens in one page.
 Gold,USDINR,US FUTURES ,GIFT NIFTY, CRUDE ,ETC

-- Have all financial calculators
+- Have all financial calculators.

 - And a special stock dashboard where a unique reason engine which shows the stock movement reason under development.